1988 - Parcels B, H, I, K

 After reviewing the letters and conducting some additional research, the decision was made to dispose of the Parcels in the manner set forth in my October 15 letter.
 In April of this year, I sent a second letter to the same individuals as the first announcing that decision and then I proceeded to prepare and extend offers to Mr. Ligety and to the Homeowner in care of Mr. Boschetto.
 The response was an escalation of the dispute and threats of lawsuits by the Homeowners to stop the sale to Mr. Ligety.
 Allegations have been made that inadequate research had been done and that zoning laws would be violated if American were to sell Parcel K [an easement appurtenant by necessity] to Mr. Ligety.

 At that point, I made a formal request of the Summit County Planning Commission to opine as to American’s legal rights with regard to the use of the Parcels.
-Mr. Smith, Director of Planning, responded that the location of much of the documentation of the project was not known, nor, he suspected, if it were found, would it describe in the detail we needed exactly how the Parcels I asked about should be used.
+Mr. Smith, Director of Planning, responded that the location of much of the documentation of the project was not known, nor, he suspected, if it were found, would it describe in the detail we needed exactly how the Parcels asked about should be used.
 Thus the Commission was not prepared to issue an opinion as they would attempt to locate current plats and master plans and would discuss the problem in one of their August meetings.

-To avoid the incurrence of legal fees and in an attempt to calm the dispute, I revoked the offers to Mr. Ligety and to the Homeowners and indicated that American would wait for the Planning Commission’s investigation results to tale further action.
+To avoid the incurrence of legal fees and in an attempt to calm the dispute, I revoked the offers to Mr. Ligety and to the Homeowners and indicated that American would wait for the Planning Commission’s investigation results to take further action.

 As you know, the Planning Commission made a review of the available documentation, an onsite inspection and took comments at two different regular meetings.
 Their findings were that American can do what it wishes with Parcels K and I without violating the master plan or the zoning ordinances and that the entire Parcel H was presently approved for a park site and could not be split in half without amending the master plan.